LIT-Protocol/verifiable-share-encryption/README.md

 $$B = \{C_1, C_2\}$$

-Thus the ciphertext is around 2Kb and an accompanying proof is around 3.1Kb.
+Thus, the ciphertext is around 2Kb and an accompanying proof is around 3.1Kb.

 ## Implementation